yassouali/fast.ai_notes/parctical_DL/lecture3.md

 #### Structured and unstructured data

 Structured data is data that can be both syntactically and semantically described by a straightforward format description.
-Data in CSV files, XML files, JSON files, email headers, and to some extent HTML is structured, because once you have the format specifier for a particular file, you can easily identify specific values in the data and what they mean semantically.
+Data in CSV files, XML files, JSON files, email headers, and to some extent HTML is structured, because once we have the format specifier for a particular file, we can easily identify specific values in the data and what they mean semantically.
 A whole lot of business-gathered data is in lists, tables, or other structured formats.

 Unstructured data is data that is in a more ambiguous format.
 It may (or may not) be in a well-defined syntactical format, such as a video or audio image, but its semantic contents are not obvious from its format.
 Natural-language text, audio and video files, etc are much harder to “mine” than structured data, so analyzing them requires a more statistical approach to figuring what the data means semantically.